opendocsg/opendoc-family-court-and-juvenile-court-judgments/2019_SGFC_45/report.md

 27     I adopted the above approach of the Court of Appeal on this issue – that, besides the income of the parties, it was open to the Court to take into consideration the relative circumstances of both parties, including their earning capacity, financial resources as well as the property each currently possesses, including their financial needs.
 I was of the view that it was reasonable that the Defendant shoulder a 60% share of the children’s expenses, while the Plaintiff shoulders 40% of the expenses, after taking into consideration the relative circumstances of both parties.
 I did not see that there was any need to change the apportionment accorded by DJ Chin.
 Even though the Plaintiff had an increase in salary, the Defendant’s salary had also increased.
 The Defendant’s share of the monthly expenses of $2,000 would therefore be $1,200, while the Plaintiff’s share is $800.

 28     One of the factors that the Court may take into consideration as enumerated in S114(1) of the Women’s Charter are the property, financial needs, obligations and responsibilities that each party has.
-The Defendant has stated that he has to take up multiple loans to sustain his monthly expenses, and that the Mercedes that he is currently driving is purchased by his father last year[\[note: 31\]](#Ftn_31) but the Defendant is the one paying for the monthly expenses of this vehicle with the loan taken under the Defendant’s name.
-The Defendant has explained that the “purposes of such expenses” is to help him “earn a decent income” and “to maintain the current income” that he is currently getting.[\[note: 32\]](#Ftn_32)
+The Defendant has stated that he has to take up multiple loans to sustain his monthly expenses, and that the Mercedes that he is currently driving is purchased by his father last year[^31] but the Defendant is the one paying for the monthly expenses of this vehicle with the loan taken under the Defendant’s name.
+The Defendant has explained that the “purposes of such expenses” is to help him “earn a decent income” and “to maintain the current income” that he is currently getting.[^32]

-29     While I do agree that the Defendant will need a car in his line of business, it may not be necessary for him to maintain a higher-end vehicle like a Mercedes which cost at least $2,216.32[\[note: 33\]](#Ftn_33) per month to upkeep, especially when the Defendant has been “struggling” to keep up with maintenance payments for his young children and is “heavily in debt”[\[note: 34\]](#Ftn_34).
-While the Defendant has declared that his salary is a gross sum of $4,657.41[\[note: 35\]](#Ftn_35), the Defendant has shown in his affidavit that he has been sustaining expenses of at least $8,481.70 each month[\[note: 36\]](#Ftn_36) even though according to the Defendant, he has not been able to keep up with his expected expenses in the region of $13,331.70 and that he has to take loans to maintain his expenses.
-One of the expenses that the Defendant has explained during the hearing that he has defaulted thus far is the monthly allowance of $1,000[\[note: 37\]](#Ftn_37) for his parents (even though the figure was only $300[\[note: 38\]](#Ftn_38) during the ancillary hearing before DJ Chin) as the Defendant was staying with his parents after the divorce.
-However, the Defendant has testified during the hearing that he no longer had to pay the parents $1,000 per month as allowance as he has since moved out and has now his own place to stay[\[note: 39\]](#Ftn_39).
+29     While I do agree that the Defendant will need a car in his line of business, it may not be necessary for him to maintain a higher-end vehicle like a Mercedes which cost at least $2,216.32[^33] per month to upkeep, especially when the Defendant has been “struggling” to keep up with maintenance payments for his young children and is “heavily in debt”[^34].
+While the Defendant has declared that his salary is a gross sum of $4,657.41[^35], the Defendant has shown in his affidavit that he has been sustaining expenses of at least $8,481.70 each month[^36] even though according to the Defendant, he has not been able to keep up with his expected expenses in the region of $13,331.70 and that he has to take loans to maintain his expenses.
+One of the expenses that the Defendant has explained during the hearing that he has defaulted thus far is the monthly allowance of $1,000[^37] for his parents (even though the figure was only $300[^38] during the ancillary hearing before DJ Chin) as the Defendant was staying with his parents after the divorce.
+However, the Defendant has testified during the hearing that he no longer had to pay the parents $1,000 per month as allowance as he has since moved out and has now his own place to stay[^39].
 The reduction of such an expense can be channelled to pay for the expenses of the children who are still growing up.
 It is certainly more needful for the Defendant to spend his income on his young children than in maintaining a high-end vehicle.

 ## Costs Orders